Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The heart is a pump.
 It sends oxygen-rich blood out through blood vessels called arteries.
 If an artery between the heart and the brain is blocked, the brain can’t get enough oxygen.
-Some artery blockages are caused by plaque (fatty deposits).
+Some artery blockages are caused by fatty deposits (plaque).
 Arteries can also be blocked by blood clots.
 Some clots form on the plaque.
-Others can form in the heart—especially in people with atrial fibrillation (irregular heart rhythm).
+Others can form in the heart—especially in people with atrial fibrillation, an irregular heart rhythm.
 If a piece of plaque or clot breaks off and enters the bloodstream, it can flow to the brain and cause a stroke.

 Ischemic stroke occurs when an artery that supplies the brain is greatly narrowed or blocked.
 This can be caused by a buildup of plaque.
-It can also occur when small pieces of plaque or blood clot (called emboli) break off into the bloodstream.
+It can also occur when small pieces of plaque or blood clot (called emboli) break off from the blood vessel or heart into the bloodstream.
 The emboli flow in the blood until they get stuck in a small blood vessel in the brain.

-Damaged Arteries: High blood pressure or other problems can roughen artery walls.
+Damaged arteries.
+High blood pressure, cigarette smoking, or other problems can roughen artery walls.
 This allows plaque to build up in the walls.
 Blood clots may also form on the plaque.
 This can narrow the artery and limit blood flow.